saguas/jasper_erpnext_report/README.md

 >You can make a sql select with where clause, but you must choose `Is doctype id` for the parameter that will have the doctype id (name) of the document you choose to print.
 >In this case you can provide only one id/name.

->You can make more exotic sql select's but you have to choose in `Report for` the **Server hooks** type or in the specific parameter choose `Is for server hook`.
+>You can make more exotic sql select's but you have, in the specific parameter, to choose `Is for server hook`.
->In both cases you can return the where clause or an entire sql select.
+>In this case you can return the where clause or an entire sql select.

 > In the case you choose to return the entire sql select you must use $P!{param_name} for the value inside of the querystring tag of `jrxml` file.

 > For more information see [Jasper Reports](http://jasperreports.sourceforge.net/sample.reference/query/).

+**Hooks:**

+`Report for` of type **Server Hooks**

+The system call for hook named `on_jasper_params_ids` with parametesr `doc, method, data, params`.
+Doc is the Jasper Report document, method is the name of the hook in this case `on_jasper_params_ids`, data is the data that was sent from the client and params are the params declared for the report.
+You must check if this call is for the report you want with doc.name.
+You can change everything in data.

+This hook must return a dict with this fields: {"ids": ["name_id1", "name_id2"], "report_type": "List/Form"}

+**data:**

+`{
+	fortype: fortype,// "doctype" or "query-report"
+	report_name: data.jr_name,
+	doctype:"Jasper Reports",
+	cur_doctype: cur_doctype,
+	name_ids: docids, //ids (names) of the doctyp's to make Jasper Reports
+	pformat: jr_format, //pdf, etc.
+	params: params, //this is object with param/value
+	is_doctype_id: is_doctype_id,
+	grid_data: {columns: columns, data: grid_data}//this is for query-report's of erpnext and frappe }`

 **Permission Rules:**